StatCan/StatCan.OrchardCore/docs/en/development/getting-started.md

 To run tests:

-- From the `test` folder of the project, run `yarn install` (if you have yarn installed) or `npm install`
+- From the `test` folder of the project, run `npm install`.
-- From the same folder, you can run `yarn cypress` to open cypress and start running tests
+- From the same folder, you can run `npm run cypress` to open cypress and start running tests

 ## Debugging